Skip to main content

 Can I buy Genki or Heymondo after my trip has started?

 Genki allows you to purchase coverage from anywhere in the world, even after you have left home.
-Heymondo requires you to buy your policy before your trip begins — you cannot purchase mid-trip.
+Heymondo requires you to buy your policy before your trip begins — you can’t purchase mid-trip.
 This makes Genki far more flexible for spontaneous or open-ended travel.

 Does Genki or Heymondo cover mental health?